Welcoming Ukrainian Refugees: 13 Stories That Will Renew Your Faith in Humanity

 Children make up a large portion of Ukrainian refugees, and an unknown number are unaccompanied, leaving them vulnerable to atrocities that violate basic human rights.

 Asha Natasha/Getty Images

 Missionaries volunteer as free translators

 Missionaries from the Church of Jesus Christ of Latter-day Saints, also known as Mormons, may be best known for knocking on doors in suits and ties.
-But the multinational missionaries have another talent: Speaking many languages, including Ukrainian.
+But the multinational missionaries have another talent: speaking many languages, including Ukrainian.

-As soon as they heard about the Ukraine-Russian war, European missionaries jumped in, volunteering as translators and guides at train stations and border crossings.
+As soon as they heard about the Ukraine-Russia war, European missionaries jumped in, volunteering as translators and guides at train stations and border crossings.
 There, they hold up large signs showing the languages they speak and what they can do to help incoming refugees get oriented and connected with resources.

 WOJTEK RADWANSKI/Getty Images

 A German school opens additional classes just for Ukrainian children